 Policies

 An expression of the will of the elected Board of Education or the school council.
 Although other statutes may have Board policy implications, the general scope of Board policies is defined by KRS 160.290 and KRS 160.340.
 The scope of council policies is defined by KRS 160.345.
+Board policies cover the general management and governance of school district operations and functions.
+Within the parameters of the District’s legal authority, violations of policy may provide grounds for administrative response or action as relates to students, District employees, parents, and members of the community, but such policies are not intended to heighten standards of care, establish grounds for liability or create rules for immunities enjoyed by defendants in civil judicial actions against the Board, its members, District employees, officers, or volunteers.

 Administrative Procedures